axiixc/Rose-Bandwidth-Monitor/readme.md

 - [json](http://flori.github.com/json/)
 - [boxcar_api](http://github.com/boxcar/boxcar_api)

-# TODO
+# Future Work

-- Fix "No Data" exception for report generation
-- Fix API token not generating on account registration
-- Add support for normalized bandwidth charts (i.e., bytes downloaded over time)
+## Normalized bandwidth charts (i.e., bytes downloaded over time)

+This feature is currently on hold since I can't seem to figure out a way to pull out individual upload/download statistcs from the data Rose provides.

-- Stats such as time until bandwidth cap reduces
+This will also include stats such as time until bandwidth cap is reduced.

-- API access for creating/retrieving bandwidth entries
+## API access for creating/retrieving bandwidth entries

-- Possibly merge scrape server and web server
-- Allow name changes on devices (override the Rose names)
-- Add support for more notification services
+For 3RD party applications who need access to long term data for a user.
+RBM holds onto usage data forever, so an API to access this may be of use.

+Also an API for notification providers to discover and register a user (with their consent) would be useful.

 # Security Concerns